Eventador/eventador.github.io/_documentation/getting_started_guide.md

  - Select the connections tab.
 Click on the notebook link, the notebook username/password is listed right below the link.
 - Once in the Eventador Notebook environment, Select File->Open and select the brewery_example.ipynb notebook, and follow the steps in the notebook.

+The details of the notebook [here](https://github.com/Eventador/examples/blob/master/notebooks/Brewery%2BExample.ipynb) are on Github.

 # Monitoring a Deployment

 You can monitor your Deployment via the Eventador [Console](http://console.eventador.io/).
 This will display a dashboard of statistics from the Kafka nodes within your deployment.